robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 The logic was undeniable.

-We couldn’t test properly — and obtain the data we needed — from someone who only knew how to wear.
+*Physics.*

-The tester should be able to read a behaviour and know where the fix lived.
+Charlie could read a behaviour and know where the fix lived.

-And Charlie *would*.

 I carefully watched his face.
 The smallest frown slowly appeared as his eyes dropped to his torso — doing maths.

 A calculation: *will this even sit right?*

+His eyes went to the dress again and his frown melted into slight confusion.

 Mara silently waited.

-Charlie’s eyes went to the dress again.
-His frown melted into slight confusion.
-Lucy casually sidled up beside him.
+I watched Lucy casually sidle up beside him.

-“Well,” she murmured, eyes bright, “a tester, no less.
+“Well,” she murmured innocently, eyes bright, “a tester!
 And of a dress.”

 Charlie glanced at her and gave one shoulder a nearly imperceptible shrug.